 This can be avoided by wearing your retainer 24 hours a day for the first few months following the removal of your braces.
 Once your gums have adjusted to their new position, your orthodontist will permit you to wear your retainers overnight.
 Although your teeth will be more stable and your chance of relapse will be lower at this point, you must continue wearing your retainers for the remainder of your life if you want to keep your beautiful smile for life.

 Patients who lose their retainers and do not replace them or do not feel like putting them in will most likely notice the following: After about a month, your bite may begin to restore to its pre-orthodontic state.
 For instance, an overbite may recur, and your teeth may squeeze forward.

-Contact Kumra Ortho to learn more about not wearing a retainer for a month
+Contact Kumra Orthodontics to learn more about not wearing a retainer for a month